 36% of donors lapsed because they thought others were more deserving.

 When supporters know that their contribution is going to a deserving recipient, they’ll get a warm, fuzzy feeling about the gift.
-However, if they’re unclear about how the money was used, that supporter could become skeptical and even distrusting of the organization to which they gave.
-They’ll be more likely to move to support an organization where they know for certain that their gift makes a difference.
+However, if they’re unclear about how the money was used, that supporter could start to distrust your organization.
+They’ll be more likely to move to support a nonprofit where they know for certain that their gift makes a difference.

-Emphasizing donor appreciation is simply polite.
-However, it’s also a strategic way to help your organization grow its various programs over time.
-Going above and beyond in your donor appreciation sets your organization apart from your competition, showing supporters that you need them and that their gifts make a difference.
+Emphasizing donor appreciation is a strategic way to help your organization grow and recruit more long-term support for your mission.
+Going above and beyond in your donor appreciation sets your organization apart, showing supporters that you value them and that their gifts make a difference.